freerange/pair-programming-presentation/presentation.md

 * Take regular breaks

+^
+- Pairing is tiring!
+We're not actually too good at this but are very aware that we should be taking more breaks.
+Something on the C2 Wiki mentions experienced pairs taking breaks _at least_ every 45 minutes.

 ---

 ## Difficult to articulate thought processes

 * Sketching on a whiteboard / piece of paper
-* Pseudo code sketching
+* Pseudo code

+^
+- It can be difficult to put your thoughts into words, especially if it's something you've not been used to doing.
+- Drawing a rough diagram for your pair often helps.
+- Outlining a possible solution using pseudo code is another useful tactic.

 ---

 ## No time for personal admin

 * Don't try to pair all day
+* Core pairing hours?

+^
+- Along with ensuring that you take regular breaks, you should leave enough time to take care of other things.

 ---

-## Some types of task are hard to pair on e.g. writing commit notes/documentation
+## Some types of task are hard to pair on

-* Allow a single person to write and have the pair review it at the end
+* e.g. Writing documentation or commit notes

+^
+- Constructing english sentences can be awkward to do as a pair.
+- We find it's often better to allow one person to have a go at writing something and then the other person can review it and amend it if necessary.

 ---